A Machine Learning Benchmarking Framework for Lipid Nanoparticle Transfection Efficiency Prediction: Introduction

 \section{Introduction}

 RNA therapy holds significant promise for treating diseases by introducing exogenous nucleic acids, such as mRNA, siRNA, and ASOs, to control gene expression in target cells.
-The FDA's approval of ONPATTRO™ in 2018 and Givosiran in 2019, followed by the success of LNP-delivered mRNA vaccines against COVID-19, has firmly established the commercial and clinical viability of RNA therapeutics \cite{yan2022non}.
+The FDA's approval of ONPATTRO™ in 2018 and Givosiran in 2019, followed by the success of lipid nanoparticle (LNP)-delivered mRNA vaccines against COVID-19, has firmly established the commercial and clinical viability of RNA therapeutics \cite{yan2022non}.

 RNA therapies rely heavily on delivery systems to overcome biological barriers and reach specific tissues and cells to elicit a therapeutic response \cite{zhu2022rna}.
 LNPs represent a novel class of non-viral delivery vectors whose efficiency and versatility have been broadly validated by the clinical success of ONPATTRO™ and SARS-CoV-2 mRNA vaccines, including Moderna’s Spikevax and Pfizer/BioNTech’s Comirnaty.
 LNPs are now considered superior to viral vectors, which pose challenges in clinical applications due to immunogenicity, production costs, and biosafety concerns \cite{ibba2021advances}.